Bottr-js/Bottr/README.md

 Get in contact with the developer on Twitter: [@jcampbell_05](https://twitter.com/jcampbell_05)

+## Roadmap

+- Components for easily generating replys across multiple integrations.
+- Gradually reduce amount of dependencies from and duplicaation across BotKit and Hubot.
+- "Add To Slack" Button support.

 ## License

 This project is licensed under the terms of the MIT license.
 See the LICENSE file.